Weak and strong no-arbitrage conditions for continuous financial markets: No Strong Arbitrage

 \begin{Lem} Let $Z\in\mDweak$.
 Then, for any $H\in L(S)$, the product $Z(H\cdot S)$ is a $\sigma$-martingale.
 If in addition $H\in\A$, then $Z(H\cdot S)\in\mMloc$. \end{Lem}

-If $Z\in\Dweak$ and $H\in\A_1$, Lemma \ref{sigma} shows that $Z(1+H\cdot S)$ is a non-negative local martingale and, hence, a supermartingale.
+If $Z\in\Dweak$ and $H\in\A_1$, Lemma \ref{sigma} implies that $Z(1+H\cdot S)$ is a non-negative local martingale and, hence, a supermartingale.
 This means that $Z$ is a \emph{$P$-supermartingale density}, according to the terminology adopted in \cite{Be}.
 If we also have $Z_T>0$ $P$-a.s., i.e., $Z\in\D$, then $Z$ is an \emph{equivalent supermartingale deflator} in the sense of Definition 4.9 of \cite{KK}.
 The importance of supermartingale densities/deflators has been first recognized by \cite{KrSch} in the context of utility maximisation.

 We now show that the NSA condition ensures the existence of a tradable weak martingale deflator.
-This can already be guessed by carefully examining the proof of Theorem \ref{NSA}, but we prefer to give full details.
+This can already be guessed by carefully examining the proof of Theorem \ref{NSA}, but, since the result is of interest, we prefer to give full details.